slootjes/drupal-example-api-module/README.md

 ## Disclaimer

-Although everything should be production ready this module is created for educational and research purposes only.
-I cannot be held responsible for any issues that occur from you using this repository.
+This module is created for *educational and research purposes*.
+Most examples are not following Drupal security best practices and thus are not meant to be used as-is.
+I cannot be held responsible for any issues that occur from you using these examples.